This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 Working With Your College or University

 In order to make the transition onto campus as smooth as possible, you will want to be in touch with your public safety department, giving them basic necessary information.
-You can see the sample letter forwarded to the Public Safety Department at Guilford College in the appendix on page 34.
+You can see the sample letter forwarded to the Public Safety Department at Guilford College in the appendix.

 Food requirements and dietary restrictions vary from culture to culture.
 Luckily, World Relief Durham has organized a list of foods to purchase for refugees according to their country of origin.
 This link will take you to their website where you can access up to 14 different grocery lists customized to each country of origin.
 Such lists will minimize costs and reduce food waste as you are not purchasing food and items the guests will not use or do not need.